-Jaimie Baron (Festival Director) Jaimie Baron is an Assistant Professor of Film Studies at the University of Alberta.
+Jaimie Baron (Director) Jaimie Baron is a Professor of Film and Media Studies at the University of Alberta.
 Her work on documentary, experimental film and video, audiovisual appropriation, and digital media has been published in numerous journals and anthologies.
-Her first book, The Archive Effect: FoundFootage and the Audiovisual Experience of History, was published in 2014.
+She is the authors of The Archive Effect: FoundFootage and the Audiovisual Experience of History (2014) and Reuse, Misuse, Abuse: The Ethics of Audiovisual Appropriation in the Digital Era (2020).
 She is also a co-founder of Docalogue, an online space for scholars and filmmakers to engage in conversations about contemporary documentary.

 Lauren S. Berliner (Associate Director) is an Associate Professor of Media & Communication and Cultural Studies at University of Washington Bothell.
 Her research focuses on participatory media production practices, gender and sexuality, and pedagogy.
 Also a filmmaker, she has screened her work internationally and has facilitated video production programming for girls and queer youth.
 She earned her PhD. in Communication from UC San Diego, an MA in Visual and Media Art from Emerson College, and a BA in English and Anthropology from Wesleyan University.